NextronSystems/asgard-manual/appendix/golden-image.rst

 agent.
 This is necessary because your agent will have communicated with your ASGARD by now, thus having generated an ``token``, which should be unique.
-If you would create your Golden Image now, you would have the systems, installed with the Golden Image, appear as ``Duplicate Asset`` (see :ref:`troubleshooting/agent-debugging:duplicate assets remediation`).
+If you would create your Golden Image now, you would have the systems, installed with the Golden Image, appear as ``Duplicate Asset``.

 Open the ``asgard2-agent.yaml`` file and delete the marked lines in our example.